santiment/academy/README.md

 You should choose: `METRICS` category and `onchain` block, add `"Transaction Volume"` to `articles` array.
 After that add markdown file `transaction-volume.md` to `src/docs/metrics/on-chain/`.

 If you can't find appropriate category and block for your article, pls, add them in the same way as existing.
-If your article is the first in a block - make sure, that `.md` file for category and for block are existing.
+If your article is the first in a block - make sure, that `.md` file for category and for block exist.
 If not, please create them too with a summary and link to your article inside.
 See existing examples in `Metrics` category.

 ### Metadata